SumoLogic/sumologic-documentation/docs/manage/users-roles/users/offboard-user.md

 ## Transfer account owner (if necessary)

 A user designated as Account Owner cannot be deleted.
 To transfer ownership, the account owner must do this on the **Account** page.
-For more information, see [Cloud Flex Accounts](/docs/manage/manage-subscription/cloud-flex-accounts.md) or [Cloud Flex Credits Accounts](/docs/manage/manage-subscription/cloud-flex-credits-accounts.md), depending on your Sumo Logic packaging.
+For more information, see [Cloud Flex Accounts](/docs/manage/manage-subscription/cloud-flex-accounts.md) or [Sumo Logic Credits Accounts](/docs/manage/manage-subscription/sumo-logic-credits-accounts), depending on your Sumo Logic packaging.

 ## Check for allowlisted IP addresses